ni/arbitrary-session-management/src/custom_instr_session_sharing/examples/simple_measurement/README.md

 ### Run the Measurement from InstrumentStudio

-1. Open **InstrumentStudio**.
-2. Go to **File -> Open Project -> Browse**, and select the measurement plug-in project.
+1. Double-click on the **SimpleMeasurement.instudioproj** to launch the measurement plug-in.
-3. Update the file path in `CustomInstrumentInfo.pinmap` available in `pinmap` directory to use an **absolute path** for the custom instrument name.
+2. Navigate to the `pinmap` directory and open `CustomInstrumentInfo.pinmap`.
+Update the instrument name to your custom instrument name.
-4. Run the measurement plug-in from InstrumentStudio.
+3. Run the measurement plug-in from InstrumentStudio.